-The MS in Statistics is a popular degree as either a terminal degree or together with a doctorate in another field.
-Visit the Admissions pages for instructions on applying to add this degree.
+The M.S. in Statistics has become an exceedingly popular degree as either a terminal degree or together with a doctorate in another field.
+Visit the MS Admissions pages on this site for applicant eligibility and requirements.

 Courses below 200 level are generally not acceptable, with the following exceptions:

 Meeting program requirements, at most, one of these two courses may be counted:

 With the advice of the master's program advisers, each student selects his or her own set of electives and pace of study.

 The Master's degree in Statistics takes an average of five to six (5-6) quarters to complete.
 The Data Science program takes an average of five quarters to complete.
 Completion of the required coursework and units should prompt the student to apply for graduation in Axess.

 All requirements for the Statistics master's degree, including the coterminal master's degree, must be completed within three years of the first quarter of graduate standing.

 Students who do not complete all requirements within three years of admission will have their program terminated.